 Network Assisted D2D: In here, we can see a balance between the past two categories where the cellular system BS has a partial control of the D2D connection which is the coordination between the cellular users and the DUs operate in self-organized way [16] [18].
 To illustrate the impact of network control level, we depict the D2D Communications schemes and compare them based on the level of the BS control and how they make their RRM

-Moreover, the advantages and disadvantages of each schema based on network control is illustrated in Table 2.
+Moreover, the advantages and disadvantages of each schema based on network control are illustrated in Table 2.

 D2D communications schemes based on network control.